tarantool/go-tarantool/README.md

 #### Connection schema

 * Removed `Schema` field from the `Connection` struct.
-Instead, new `GetSchema(Connector)` function was added to get the actual connection schema on demand.
+Instead, new `GetSchema(Doer)` function was added to get the actual connection schema on demand.
 * `OverrideSchema(*Schema)` method replaced with the `SetSchema(Schema)`.

 #### Protocol changes